MelonKony/millmint/content/factbook/world/vekllei/_index.md

 ![Image of Tzipora and strangers waiting for a tram on a misty day](/images/fullres/tram.jpg "Life is not that different, but is improved in ordinary and meaningful ways.
 People still go to school and work, as depicted here | *[Anarchist Trams](/stories/trams/)*")

-This work environment ranks highly for competitiveness but lowly for economic freedom, as the structure of the commons inhibits scaling businesses beyond social dimensions.
+This work environment ranks highly for [productivity](/bulletin/productivity/) but lowly for economic freedom, as the structure of the commons inhibits scaling businesses beyond social dimensions.
 Private business ownership is most common in small communities with strong social bonds, particularly in rural or agricultural areas.

 Vekllei people generally have aspirations of power rather than wealth, and work towards that goal in the absence of a wage.
 Other reasons for work include its strong social dimensions and relaxed ethic, which are facilitated by a professional but gentle work culture that retains short working days and frequent tea breaks.